Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 You are not obliged to provide us with personal data for the application process.
 However, without the information required to assess your suitability, check the requirements for lawful employment and your availability, and to contact you, we cannot carry out the application process.

 Where legally permissible, we generally intend to use personal data that we receive from you, including your email address, for the purpose of advertising our services and events.
 To this end, we may contact you by post or email.
-You have the right to object to the use of your personal data – in particular the use of your email address – for advertising purposes at any time, without incurring any costs other than the transmission costs at the basic rates.
+You have the right to object to the use of your personal data – in particular the use of your email address – for advertising purposes at any time, without incurring any costs other than the transmission costs according to the basic rates.
 You can send your objection to the person responsible for processing your data using the contact details above.

-The responsible party for data processing is:
+(1) Entity responsible for data processing (controller)

 ESC – Esche Schümann Commichau Stiftung.